 Most classes are 50 minutes long and have additional charges for class fees, which are non-refundable.
 Tuition covers the entire semester and is not a monthly charge.
 Supplies and books should be purchased by students prior to class.
-Ages listed are only suggestions (with some exceptions); parents should make the final determination.
-Feel free to ask for guidance, if needed.
+Please ask for guidance if your child is outside of listed age range.

 ACT Test Preparation(ages 13-18) A one-semester class Kevin Burge